OpenIdentityPlatform/OpenICF/OpenICF-java-framework/openicf-zip/src/main/resources/legal-notices/THIRDPARTYREADME.txt

 This Agreement is governed by the laws of the State of New York and the intellectual property laws of the United States of America.
 No party to this Agreement will bring a legal action under this Agreement more than one year after the cause of action arose.
 Each party waives its rights to a jury trial in any resulting litigation.

 ***************************************************************************
 The MIT License
 ***************************************************************************

-The following softwares may be included in this product:

-Name: SLF4J API Module
 Version: org.slf4j:slf4j-api:1.7.6
 Copyright: Copyright (c) 2004-2013 QOS.ch